Parikshatsingh1999/data-visualization/README.md

 ## Setup

-Just clone the source code, naviagte to data-visulization directory, and run yarn install , then run yarn start and you are good to go.
+Just clone the source code, naviagte to data-visualization directory, and run yarn install , then run yarn start and you are good to go.

 ## Hosted link